 Wynn publicly characterized the aggressive position as “gambling with a timer.”
 This description underscores the extreme risk profile of such a leveraged trade in a volatile asset class.
 The move represents a significant bearish bet on the near-term price direction of Bitcoin.

 Hyperliquid is a decentralized exchange specializing in perpetual futures contracts.
-These derivatives allow traders to speculate on price movements without an expiry date, using leverage to control large positions with relatively small amounts of capital.
-A 40x leverage factor means a 2.5% price move against the position could result in a total loss of the trader’s collateral.
+These derivatives allow traders to speculate on price movements without an expiry date, using employ to control large positions with relatively small amounts of capital.
+A 40x apply factor means a 2.5% price move against the position could result in a total loss of the trader’s collateral.

 Context of Leveraged Crypto Trading